YottaDB/YDBDoc/GTMAdminOps/gde.rst

 .. parsed-literal::
    CHANGE -REGION DEFAULT -JOURNAL=(ALLOCATION=2048,AUTOSWITCHLIMIT=8386560,BEFORE_IMAGE,BUFFER_SIZE=2312,EXTENSION=2048)

-For information on all Journal options and their allowable minimum and maximum values, see “SET -JOURNAL Options ” in the "GT.M Journaling" chapter.
+For information on all Journal options and their allowable minimum and maximum values, see “SET -JOURNAL Options ” in the "YottaDB Journaling" chapter.

 *Summary*